Kevin-Naidoo/Elixir-FreeCodeCamp/README.md

 Livebook is an open-source tool for writing interactive code notebooks in Elixir.
 It's part of a growing collection of Elixir tools for numerical computing, data science, and Machine Learning.

+# Visual Studio Code

+Visual Studio Code is used to write the codes as well.
+Through the use of the ElixirLS plugin.
+OTP25 Erlang, Elixir 1.15.2 compatible with ElixirLS.
+The `iex> h` command is used for the inbuilt command help within the elixir language.

 ## Topics Covered:

 1. Introduction to Functional Programming